ajklicker0420/textblocks/README.md

 To Do

 6. Fix text wrapping for strings of text with no spaces ⬛
+7. OR Detect Links ⬛
+8. OR Both ⬛
-7. edit existing blobs of text ⬛
+9. edit existing blobs of text ⬛
-8. Generate text as case/font insensitive barcode/QR code on block.
+10. Generate text as case/font insensitive barcode/QR code on block.
 Clicking block still copies the text ⬛
-9. Request feature ⬛
+11. Request feature ⬛
-10. Put text blocks in separate div ⬛
+12. Put text blocks in separate div ⬛